コンテンツにスキップ

 Official website here

-After a leisurely stroll around Hasedera Temple, I was feeling a little hungry, so I hopped back on the Enoden train and headed to Kamakura.
+After a leisurely stroll around Hasedera Temple, I started to feel a little hungry, so I got back on the Enoshima Electric Railway and headed to Kamakura.

-As I strolled down Komachi-dori to find some food to fill my stomach, I checked the list of participating stores and was surprised to see that many popular restaurants were participating.
+As I strolled down Komachi-dori to find something to fill my stomach, I checked the list of participating stores and was surprised to see that many popular restaurants were participating.

-This time, we decided to go to Kamakura Katsutei Araju Main Branch, a specialty cutlet restaurant housed in a quaint storehouse-style building at the intersection of Wakamiya-oji Street, close to Kamakura Station.
+This time, we decided to go to Kamakura Katsutei Araju Main Branch, a specialty cutlet restaurant located in a quaint storehouse-style building at the intersection of Wakamiya-oji Street, close to Kamakura Station.

 They use carefully selected pork, and you can enjoy juicy pork cutlets with slightly sweet fat, as well as fried seafood.

-With the "Kamakura Free Environmental Bill" you will receive a 5% discount off the total amount (only for cash payments).
+As a benefit of the "Kamakura Free Environmental Bill," you will receive a 5% discount on the total amount (cash payment only).

 Location: 1-5-24 Komachi, Kamakura City, Kanagawa Prefecture